outdreamer/build-a-cure-1/docs/reference/math_terms.md

 				- R-module: a module taking its scalars from a ring R

 	- bracket:

-		- lie bracket: an alternating bilinear map satisfying the jacobi operation order identity
+		- Lie bracket: an alternating bilinear map satisfying the jacobi operation order identity
 		- Poisson bracket: a binary operation that distinguishes a certain class of coordinate transformations (canonical transformations, which map canonical coordinate systems into canonical coordinate systems)
 			- canonical coordinate system: canonical position & momentum variables that satisfy canonical Poisson bracket relations